|Exam Board||Entry Requirements||Subject Leader|

 In Paper 2, students cover the topics of the constitution, Parliament, Prime Minister and the executive, relationships between the branches and one non-core political idea - feminism.

 Paper 3: Comparative Politics, USA

-Topics include the US Constitution and Federalism, Congress, the President, Supreme Court and civil rights, democracy and participation, and comparative theories.
+The topics covered by Paper 3 are the US Constitution and federalism, US Congress, US presidency, US Supreme Court and civil rights, democracy and participation and comparative theories.

 Progression into Higher Education/Vocational Destinations